elmcraft/elmcraft.org/content/about/index.md

 If you find a content page without a marker, assume it is a rough draft that's not been tagged yet.

-## Advertising/promotions

-Elmcraft does not contain any paid advertising or promotional content.

 ## People

 Here are the current Elm lovers behind Elmcraft!